Ragan announces updated advisory board of comms leaders

 Jacek Lawrecki, Head of Communications, Poland, Fortum

 Jacek Lawrecki is an international public relations strategist with 20+ years of professional experience.
 His focus is media relations, crisis communications and reputation management.
-He believes in ethical approach to communications, which takes its roots in the values of individuals and companies.
+He believes in an ethical approach to communications, which takes its roots in the values of individuals and companies.

 Since 2012 he has been working for Fortum, a leading European energy company.
 He is in charge of communications in Poland, serving also as the company’s spokesperson.
 He has also coordinated communications activities in Lithuania, Latvia and Estonia.

-Amanda Minto is the director of HR communications for Technology, Product, Xperience at Comcast, where she uses strategic communications to drive the employee experience and support the employee value proposition.
+Amanda Minto is the executive director of internal communications for Technology, Product, Xperience at Comcast, where she uses strategic communications to drive the employee experience and support the employee value proposition.
 Minto has extensive experience with crisis and issues management dealing with more than 100 reductions in force and reorgs, site closures/moves, product sunsets, employee accidents and facility incident preparedness, and most recently COVID-19 response and return to office planning.
 In her current role, she leads employee communications related to all things HR including organization culture, talent and career programs, people leader strategy and executive communications.
 She lives outside of Philadelphia with her wife, two kids and two dogs.

 Johnna Muscente, VP, Communications and PR, The Corcoran Group